rogeruiz/srht-writing/content/en/writing/clean-git-house/index.md

 +++
 title = "Clean Git house"
 date = "2021-04-29"
-description = """
-Learn how to delete your local Git branches with a full breakdown of how to do it from manual to fully automated step-by-step.
+description = """Learn how to delete your local Git branches with a full breakdown of how to do it from manual to fully automated step-by-step.""" slug = "clean-git-house"
-"""
-slug = "clean-git-house"
 +++